-- Mandatory arguments: - ♦ lock: A Locks dedicated hardware component, like SocLib's Locks component.
-Uses one lock. - desc: A memory Segment to put the channel's description in.
-This description won't be written to.
-Segment may be read-only memory. - status: A memory Segment to put dynamic status and buffer in.
+- Mandatory arguments: - buffer: A memory Segment to put the data buffer in.
+This may be cacheable. - status: A memory Segment to put dynamic status and buffer in.
 This must be cacheable.
-Software Mwmr protocol implémentations do explicit cachelines flushing. - Example:
+Software Mwmr protocol implementations do explicit cachelines flushing. - Optional argument: - ♦ lock: A Locks dedicated hardware component, like SocLib's Locks component.
+Uses one lock. - Example: